evgeni-tsn/Fundamentals-Level-SoftwareUniversity/README.md

-# Software University
+# Software University Fundamentals Module
-All Software University resources, homeworks, exercises and so on from Fundamentals Level.
+All Software University homeworks, exercises and so on from Fundamentals Module.

 It contains:
  - Programming Basics - C#